The Significance of the Absurd Person Singular Manuscripts

 At the time, Alan was renowned for formulating ideas for his plays for up to a year in his head before writing them in a condensed period of three to five days, leading immediately into rehearsals.
 His normal writing routine was to write at night as - during the day - he would be in rehearsals for the next production as well as running the day-to-day business of the Library Theatre.

-Absurd Person Singular for probably nine months, formulating and throwing out all sorts of ideas.
+In this context, he had been thinking about Absurd Person Singular for probably nine months, formulating and throwing out all sorts of ideas.
 He then began writing the initial 'abandoned draft' the week before rehearsals were due to begin and spent no more than two nights on it before abandoning it and writing the actual play, which bears little resemblance to the 'abandoned draft'.
 He then went straight into rehearsals for two weeks, opening the play before heading straight into rehearsals for the next production.

 We know Alan didn't go back to the old notes nor ever refer to them again - in fact, he probably believed they'd been thrown out.
 He had no reason to dwell on them and had been concentrating completely on the actual play.